xiehan/xiehan/README.md

 ### What I value

 _**People**_.
 It probably isn't a surprise that I ended up on the management track, because I believe that humans are simultaneously the best and hardest part of software development – not code.
-The pandemic had an effect here as well; more than anything, over the past year, I've realized that I am personally less and less motivated by purely technical problems, and more and more motivated by what it takes to keep people happy and healthy and avoiding burnout.
+The pandemic had an effect here as well; more than anything, I realized that I am personally less and less motivated by purely technical problems, and more and more motivated by what it takes to keep people happy and healthy and avoiding burnout.

 _**Effective collaboration**_.
 There's no greater feeling than great teamwork.
 I especially love when we're able to collaborate effectively cross-functionally – when product and design and dev and QA all find their groove, everyone works toward the final decisions together, and then we execute, with clear communication along the way.